nishantapatil3/JvisionDecoderToInfluxdb/README.md

 Kapacitor (Optional)

-For Time-Series Data Processing, Alerting And Anomaly Detection install Kapacitor which can be interfaced with Slack Messenger app to get info, warnings and critical updates via channel stream broadcasting.
+For Time-Series Data Processing, Alerting and Anomaly Detection install Kapacitor which can be interfaced with Slack Messenger app to get info, warnings and critical updates via channel stream broadcasting.

 ```
 $ wget https://dl.influxdata.com/kapacitor/releases/kapacitor_0.13.1_amd64.deb
 $ sudo dpkg -i kapacitor_0.13.1_amd64.deb
 ```

-###Prerequisities
+###Prerequisites
 After Installing Grafana, InfluxDB and Kapacitor.
 Follow these steps to connect each of the application to form a framework.

 1. Start InfluxDB-server.
 Open a web browser and access web interface for InfluxDB http://127.0.0.1:8083.
 Create a database in InfluxDB and call it "jvision".
 Query: CREATE DATABASE "jvision"